 All four quadrants are necessary for a successful CX programme.
 Many law ﬁrms start at the execution quadrant and are often disappointed when their client-listening programme produces no meaningful result or change.
 In our experience, the soft side is often overlooked and almost always under-resourced.
 Leadership is the most important quadrant while culture is the most challenging.

 Step 1.
 Drive change from the leadership level

-If client relationship longevity is driven by CX and a crucial building block of the ﬁrm’s client value proposition (CVP), then it deserves the attention of the ﬁrm’s most senior leaders.
+Client relationship longevity is a crucial building block of the ﬁrm’s client value proposition (CVP).
+It deserves the attention of the ﬁrm’s most senior leaders.
 Without active and highly visible senior leadership support, a ﬁrm is unlikely to achieve the CX results that they need to build sustained competitive advantage.
-It is therefore crucial that the ﬁrm’s leaders themselves be truly client-centric, that they:
+It is crucial that the ﬁrm’s leaders themselves be truly client-centric.
+The must:

 Take personal ownership of enhancing client- centricity in the ﬁrm;

 Have an intuitive understanding that client satisfaction drives ﬁnancial success;